inouiw/capacitor-native-google-one-tap-signin/README.md

  * @param parentElementId
  * @param options
  * @param gsiButtonConfiguration Not all button configuration options are supported on android.
- * @returns A Promise object that resolves when the signIn is successful.
+ * @returns A Promise with a success result, that resolves when the signIn is successful.
  */
 renderSignInButton(
   parentElementId: string,